-A.2 Help Database Files
+A.4 Help Database Files

 The help information is obtained from database files suffixed with .hlp found along the help search path.
 These directories may also contain other files referenced in the help text, such as image files.

-The help search path can be set in the environment with the variable SPICE_HLP_DIR, and/or may be set with the helppath variable, which will override the environment.
+In WRspice, the help search path can be set in the environment with the variable SPICE\HLP\DIR, and/or may be set with the helppath variable, which will override the environment.
 These files have a simple format, allowing users to create and modify them.
 Each help entry is associated with one or more keywords, which should be unique in the database.
-The help system has a debugging mode, which can usually be switched on by the application, which will issue a warning message on stderr if a name clash is detected.
 The files are ASCII text, either in DOS or Unix format.
 Fields are separated by keywords which begin with "!!".
 Although the help system provides rich-text presentation from HTML formatting, entries can be in plain text.
 A sample plain-text entry has the form: